maaxxaam/Milcks-QOL/README.md

 ### Bugs

-- Trying to spam cash out before "Cash out" button is shown may lead to: lower cash out, multiple cash out, crashes.
-Please wait until "Cash out" button is shown.
+- When showing infotip for blind tag, tag name blinks.
+- When tooltip persists on screen after a different transition, it might get overlapped by other UI elements.
+For now, just reopen the tooltip until the better fix is not ready.

 Will be updated as new issues open.

 ### Planned/Missing features

-- Cannot open tag description when selecting blinds
+- Cannot open next tag description when selecting blinds
 - Menu navigation: selecting options, switching between tabs, etc.
 - UI for rebinding shortcuts in-game
-- In-game UI for displaying current selection (how though?)
 - "Assist" mode to show available shortcuts on game objects

 ## Contributing